microsoft/ConversationLearner-Samples/README.md

 4. Open browser to http://localhost:5050

-5. Log in using your MSA (such as @outlook.com, @msn.com, @hotmail.com, or @microsoft.com)

 You're now using BLIS, and can create and teach a BLIS model.
-See this [video tour](https://microsoft-my.sharepoint.com/:v:/p/jawillia/ESlfaljCPbpPlDzmkAhCQbkBdUxsN33eBOf2RycKMiB-Xw?e=SVFmYA) for quick overview (MS internal only; more videos coming soon)

 ## Tutorials, demos, and switching between bots